What Kills Long-Distance Relationships: These 12 Things

 • Celebrate achievements and milestones: Acknowledge and celebrate each other’s accomplishments.
 Share in the joy of achievements to reinforce a sense of support

-• Regularly check-In on feelings: Have honest conversations about how you’re feeling in the relationship.
+• Ensure regular relationship check-in: Have honest conversations about how you’re feeling in the relationship.
 Address any concerns about feeling taken for granted promptly

 • Reflect on relationship dynamics: Regularly assess the dynamics of the relationship and adjust behaviors accordingly.
 Stay mindful of the effort required to maintain a strong connection